hammerheim-game/hammerheim-rules/8-scenarios.md

 equipment until he reclaims his own (or if the friendly fighter gives him something).
 The attacking warband can reclaim the captive's gear by moving into base contact with the chest.
-As above, it takes an entire turn to open the chest.
+As above, it takes the rest of an attacker's turn to open the chest.
 If the model who opens the chest later comes in contact with the prisoner, he may give him all of his old gear; however, the prisoner may not put on any armor, as a quick escape is desired (he may use a shield